esphome/esphome-docs/components/lvgl.rst

 - **options** (**Required**, list): The list of available options in the drop-down.
 - **dir** (*Optional*, enum): Where the list part of the dropdown gets created relative to the button part. ``LEFT``, ``RIGHT``, ``BOTTOM``, ``TOP``, defaults to ``BOTTOM``.
 - **selected_index** (*Optional*, int8): The index of the item you wish to be selected.
 - **symbol** (*Optional*, enum): A symbol (typically an chevron) is shown in dropdown list.
 If ``dir`` of the drop-down list is ``LEFT`` the symbol will be shown on the left, otherwise on the right.
-Choose a different :ref:`symbol <lvgl-fonts>` from the built-in ones or from your own customized font.
+Choose a different :ref:`symbol <lvgl-fonts>` from those built-in or from your own customized font.
 - **indicator** (*Optional*, list): Settings for the the parent of ``symbol``.
 Supports a list of :ref:`styles <lvgl-styling>` to customize.
 - **dropdown_list** (*Optional*, list): Settings for the dropdown_list *part*, the list with items.
 Supports a list of :ref:`styles <lvgl-styling>` to customize.
 Notable are ``text_line_space`` and ``pad_all`` for spacing of list items, and ``text_font`` to separately change the font in the list.
 - **selected** (*Optional*, list): Settings for the selected item in the list.
 Supports a list of :ref:`styles <lvgl-styling>` to customize.
 - **scrollbar** (*Optional*, list): Settings for the scrollbar *part*.
 Supports a list of :ref:`styles <lvgl-styling>` to customize.
 The scrollbar background, border, shadow properties and width (for its own width) and right padding for the spacing on the right.
 - Style options from :ref:`lvgl-styling` for the background of the button and the list.
-Uses the typical background properties and :ref:`lvgl-wgt-lbl` text properties for the text on it. ``max_height`` can be used to limit the height of the list. ``text_font`` to set the font of the button part, including the symbol.
+Uses the typical background properties and :ref:`lvgl-wgt-lbl` text properties for the text on it. ``max_height`` can be used to limit the height of the list. ``text_font`` can be used to set the font of the button part, including the symbol.

 **Specific actions:**

-- ``lvgl.dropdown.update`` :ref:`action <config-action>` updates the widget styles and properties from the specific options above, just like :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.
+- ``lvgl.dropdown.update`` :ref:`action <config-action>` updates the widget styles and properties from the specific options above, just like the :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.

 **Specific triggers:**